Unfit to Practice: Plus Making Billions

 Meanwhile, PPG’s name appears 29 times on coroner’s reports on avoidable deaths in England since 2020 when it was carved out of Care UK in a restructuring by owners Bridgepoint.
 Between 2013 and 2018, Care UK appears in a further 15 reports.

-One report from 2020, details the death of Dominic Nobel at HMP Leeds.
+One report from 2020 details the death of Dominic Nobel at HMP Leeds.
 The inquest stated that Nobel did not receive timely mental health support from the company.
 He reportedly took his own life after a month of waiting to see a psychiatrist.
 His mother had even contacted the prison to raise concerns about her son’s worrying behaviour and feelings.
 The inquest reported that if PPG failed to take action, there was a risk of this happening again as the mental health service was inadequate for the prison.

 But this wasn’t the first avoidable death at HMP Leeds with PPG in charge.
 Mohammed Irfaan Afzal died tragically almost exactly a year before Nobel.
-Within 48 days of being in prison he lost almost a third of his body weight.
+Within 48 days of being in prison, he’d lost almost a third of his body weight.
 Even though he was suspected of having a learning disability and mental health issues, he was never seen by a learning disability nurse or given a full mental health assessment.
 Campaign group and charity, Inquest, detail this and many more atrocities in its report, ‘Deaths of racialised people in prison 2015 – 2022: Challenging racism and discrimination’.

 Immigration Detention Centres

 PPG has contracts to provide services at several immigration detention centres in England.
 This includes mental health, physical health, primary care, dental and substance misuse services.
-Its current contracts are worth a combined £71m to provide healthcare at Derwentisde (a women’s detention centre), Gatwick (Brook House and Tinsley House), and Heathrow detention centres (Colnbrook and Harmondsworth).
-Like its prison contracts, these run for long periods of time locking PPG into health work with vulnerable migrants.
+Its current contracts are worth a combined £71m to provide healthcare at Derwentside (a women’s detention centre), Gatwick (Brook House and Tinsley House), and Heathrow detention centres (Colnbrook and Harmondsworth).
+Like its prison contracts, these run for long periods of time, locking PPG into health work with vulnerable migrants.

-After an undercover BBC investigation in 2017 revealed horrific and racist abuse experienced by people detained at the Brook House Immigration Removal Centre at the hands of staff, the government opened an inquiry, published in late 2023.
+After an undercover BBC investigation in 2017 revealed horrific racist abuse experienced by people detained at the Brook House Immigration Removal Centre at the hands of staff, the government opened an inquiry, published in late 2023.
 This reported major issues facing employees and detained people, mainly a lack of staff and high turnover, with agency workers covering a fifth of shifts during the period examined.
 This report established that the quality of healthcare was insufficient.

 Following this, Medical Justice conducted a further review of the findings and published a damning report in December 2023.
 This established that clinical safeguards were not functioning properly, mental health assessment and support was inadequate, potentially contributing to high levels of self-harm and suicide risk amongst a population of people who have overwhelmingly experienced torture or human trafficking.
 It also found that vulnerable people had been put into isolation using unprofessional and unnecessary force which sometimes led to harm.
 Medical Justice concluded that the changes made by PPG since the government inquiry had not addressed crucial and systemic safeguarding issues.

 In another report from 2023, Medical Justice interviewed 66 patients, 55 of whom were held in detention centres where PPG had the healthcare contract.
-The charity found that almost 50% of people detained did not see a GP in the first 24 hours, despite this being a legislative requirement.
+The charity found that almost 50% of people detained did not see a GP in the first 24 hours, despite this being a legal requirement.
 Of those who did see a GP, almost a third did not have any mental health examination recorded, Overall, there were an extremely low number of safeguarding reports completed given the high number of vulnerable patients, mental health conditions were regularly missed or not explored by healthcare staff at the centres, and the medical charity judged clinical safeguards to be failing.

 Derwentside: Huge Profits Made from Pain and Misery

 In 2021, Derwentside Immigration and Removal Centre replaced Yarl’s Wood as the main detention centre for women in the UK.
-Since then, there have been ongoing reports of mental health deterioration and distress from women who have been held there and protests have targeted the centre due to its inhuman conditions and treatment of vulnerable women.
+Since then, there have been ongoing reports of mental health deterioration and distress from women who have been held there, and protests have targeted the centre due to its inhuman conditions and treatment of vulnerable women.
 PPG holds the contract for primary and dental care at Derwentside until 2030.

 A damning 2022 HMIP inspection report into Derwentside, found that standards of care were insufficient, especially for those at risk of self-harm or suicide.
 According to the Chief Inspector of Prisons, there’s a risk of ‘real harm’ for the women there if the number of people detained rises.